RayChoulll/RayChoulll/README.md

-  🤗 Hello, I’m @RayChoulll.
+  🤗 Hello, I’m @RayChoulll ~

-  👀 I’m interested in Artificial Intelligence and Computer Vision, especially in the application of Self-Driving.
+  👀 I’m interested in Deep Learning and Self-Driving, especially in the application of LIDAR.

-  🚩 I’m currently learning computer science in HIT, Harbin.
+  🚩 I’m currently studying in HIT, Harbin.

-  📫 You can contact me with email mrtangxiaolei@126.com.
+  📫 You can contact me with email: mrtangxiaolei@126.com.